Tsumago (Tsumago-juku) in Kiso Valley

 Facts & Figures

-Tsumago is like Narai and Magome an old post town along the Nakasendo Route.
-It is a very popular tourist destination and also known as the best preserved post town in Japan.
+Tsumago (Tsumago-juku) is like Narai and Magome an old post town along the Nakasendo Route (literally - Central Mountain Route).
+It is a very popular tourist destination and is also known as the best-preserved post town from the Edo period (1603 - 1867) in Japan.
+For example, the power lines, TV antennas, and telephone poles you usually see in cities all over the country are hidden in the ground.
 When you walk through the streets of Tsumago, you feel like being back in the Edo period 300 years ago.
-A hiking tour from Tsumago to Magome is my must-do recommendation on your Japan trip.
-Japan Rail Pass Buy now and Save >
+The main road through Tsumago is closed to cars during the day, which makes the atmosphere even better.
+Most of the buildings are still used by regular citizens.
+My tip: A three-hour hiking tour from Tsumago to Magome is my must-do recommendation for your Japan trip.
+The best time to come here is spring (March to May) and autumn (September to November).
+I would avoid the summer heat, which makes hiking a bit challenging.
+Btw a baggage shuttle service between Tsumago and Magome can be booked.

 History